- Docs Home

 Paginate query results

-In TiDB, you can paginate query results using the LIMIT
+In TiDB, you can paginate query results using the LIMIT statement.
+For example:

 SELECT * FROM table_a t ORDER BY gmt_modified DESC LIMIT offset, row_count;

-indicates the number of records per page.
-TiDB also supports LIMIT row_count OFFSET offset
+offset indicates the beginning number of records and row_count indicates the number of records per page.
+TiDB also supports LIMIT row_count OFFSET offset syntax.

-When pagination is used, it is recommended that you sort query results with the ORDER BY
+When pagination is used, it is recommended that you sort query results with the ORDER BY statement unless there is a need to display data randomly.

 - SQL